cihangir-byte/ToDoListApp/README.md

 # ToDoListApp

-This is a basic to-do list application in Python.
+This is a simple to-do list application written in Python.
+This app helps user to create, edit and manage to-do list.